fk652/fk652/README.md

 ## I'm a Software Engineer and Full Stack Developer

-- 🔭 I’m currently working on Capycord
+- 🔭 I’m currently working on a new project with Django/Flask
-- 🌱 I’m currently learning new full stack tech
+- 🌱 I’m currently learning Python full stack
 - 💬 Ask me about capybaras and coding problems, or share some silly memes with me :)
 - 📫 How to reach me: fk652@nyu.edu
 - 🗺️ I'm based in New York, NY, USA